lpego/ExperNet/README.md

 ## Requirements

  - You need to have git installed. run ``git`` in the terminal; if the command is not recognized install [git](https://github.com/git-guides/install-git).
- - You need to have Anaconda or similar installed.
+ - You need to have Anaconda or other package manager installed.
 Run ``conda info`` in the terminal; if the command is not recognized install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html).
  - You need to have FFMPEG installed.
 Run ``ffmpeg`` in the terminal; if the command is not recognized install [FFMPEG](https://ffmpeg.org/download.html#build-windows).

 ## Install

-1. Open a terminal in the folder where you want to copy this.
+1. Open a terminal in the folder where you want to copy this repository.
 2. Copy-paste and run the following code:
     ```
     git clone https://github.com/lpego/ExperNet.git